 Confidentiality will always be maintained insofar as it does not interfere with the College's legal obligation to investigate allegations of misconduct, and the ability to take corrective action consistent with rights of due process.
+(Online Student Handbook, page 41)

-Substance Abuse Policy
+Substance Abuse Policies

-RVCC promotes personal responsibility among students, encouraging them through various policies, education programs and services to make informed and responsible decisions.
-The

-College's policies and Code of Conduct governing the use of alcohol and illegal drugs apply to all RVCC students.
-The primary responsibility for knowing and abiding by the provisions of the College's policies rests with the individual student.
+RVCC promotes personal responsibility among students and employees encouraging them through various policies, education programs and services to make informed and responsible decisions.
+The College's policies and Code of Conduct governing the use of alcohol and illegal drugs apply to all RVCC students and employees.
+The primary responsibility for knowing and abiding by the provisions of the College's policies rests with the individual student and employee.